felixstrobel/tryhackme/overpass/README.md

 Session completed
 </pre>

-<i>Now we have a ssh key and the password.
-Before logging in with: `ssh -i ./id_rsa james@MACHINE_IP` we have to set the permissions on the `id_rsa` file using `chmod 600 id_rsa`.
-And here we go we are logged in as james.
-And in the home directory we can find the `ùser.txt` file.</i>
+<i>Now we have an ssh private key and the password.
+Before logging in with: `ssh -i ./id_rsa james@MACHINE_IP` we have to set permissions on the `id_rsa` file using `chmod 600 id_rsa`.
+And here we go, we are logged in as james.
+And in the home directory we can find the `user.txt` file.</i>

 1. Hack the machine and get the flag in `user.txt`.<br>
    `thm{65c1aaf000506e56996822c6281e6bf7}`

-<i>In the home directory we can also find a `.overpass` file and we can `cat` it out.</i>
+<i>In the home directory we can also find a `.overpass` file which we can `cat` out.</i>

 <pre>[{"name":"System","pass":"saydrawnlyingpicture"}]</pre>

-<i>Did he really stored his root password here?
-Trying switcing the user to root does not work.
-Lokking at the `/etc/crontab` file shows us a a cronjob runnig as root.</i>
+<i>Did he really store his root password here?
+Trying to switch the user to root does not work.
+Looking at the `/etc/crontab` file shows a cronjob running as root.</i>

 <pre>
 17 *	* * *	root    cd / && run-parts --report /etc/cron.hourly